Chase Ink Business Credit Card

 Here is how it works:

-Once you make your first purchase with your new card you will receive 15,000 bonus points.
+Once you make your first purchase with your new card you will receive bonus points depending on the current offer.
 Remember, it takes about 6 to 8 weeks for the bonus points to post to your account so be patient.
-Once the points are posted you can choose to redeem it for a $150 check.
+Once the points are posted you can choose to redeem it.

 Now keep in mind that your first purchase does not include balance transfers or cash advances, or using any checks that access your account.